aslamchandio/k8s-kubeadm-installation-repo/README.md

 ```

-## Perform bellow Stps on Master and Worker Nodes
+## Perform bellow Steps on Master and Worker Nodes

 ### 1- Disable SWAP